zeon256/zeon256/README.md

 []()
 - 🔭 I’m currently a year 3 (standing) computer science student studying at NTU Singapore
+- I'm also interning at @GovTechSG this summer break
 - 📫 How to reach me: me@inve.rs
 - ⚡ Fun fact: I like the rust 🦀 programming language
 - Currently the maintainer of [lta-rs](https://github.com/lta-rs/lta-rs), [justbus-rs](https://github.com/zeon256/justbus-rs) and [pulau-rs](https://github.com/zeon256/pulau-rs)